PhD Final Examination (Defense)

 Literature Cited.
 List all references cited in the proposal.

 Appendix.
-If needed, manuscripts (submitted or accepted for publication) and/or other materials directly relevant to this project, e.g. detailed derivations or analyses not suited for the text, can be included as an appendix to the proposal.
+If needed, manuscripts (submitted or accepted for publication) and other materials directly relevant to the project - such as detailed derivations or analyses not suited for the text - can be included as an appendix to the proposal.

 PhD Qualifying Examination - Oral

-The oral examination of the Doctoral Qualifying Process is designed to assess the breadth of the student's knowledge of the discipline,the student's achievement during the first a year of graduate study, and the potential to conduct independent research.
-It is used to identify those students who maybe expected to successfully complete a doctoral program as well as to identify possible areas of weakness in the individual student's preparation.
+The oral examination of the Doctoral Qualifying Process is designed to assess the breadth of the student's knowledge of the discipline, the student's achievement during the first year of graduate study, and the potential to conduct independent research.
+It is used to identify students who may be expected to successfully complete a doctoral program as well as to identify possible areas of weakness in the individual student's preparation.

 When: Summer of first year.

-Format: Each examination will be approximately 65 minutes in length.
-This will consist of a 20-25 minute presentation (you will be cut off at 25 minutes) and 40-45 minutes for questions from the 5-member faculty panel.
-The presentation will be on a journal paper from the literature - your paper will be available 1 week prior to the day of your exam.
+Format: Each examination will be approximately 65 minutes in length, consisting of a 20-25 minute presentation (you will be cut off at 25 minutes) and 40-45 minutes for questions from the five-member faculty panel.
+The presentation will be on a journal paper from the literature - your paper will be available one week prior to the day of your exam.

 Faculty Committee: The same faculty committee of 4-6 faculty will examine every student.
-The faculty committee will have members covering the three core chemical engineering subject areas: Thermodynamics, Transport Phenomena, and Reaction Engineering.
-Where possible the faculty committee will also be chosen with representation from the department’s research areas.
+The committee will have members covering the three core chemical engineering subject areas: Thermodynamics, Transport Phenomena, and Reaction Engineering.
+Where possible, the committee will also include representation from the department's research areas.

 Presentation: Your presentation should include:

-• an evaluation of the worth (i.e., impact) of the research to the field of chemical engineering, related disciplines, and the ChE subarea from which the paper was drawn [i.e., a critical analysis of the paper]
+• An evaluation of the impact of the research to the field of chemical engineering, related disciplines, and the subarea from which the paper was drawn (i.e., a critical analysis of the paper)

-As you prepare your presentation and for the examination, YOU MAY NOT COMMUNICATE WITH YOUR ADVISOR REGARDING THE QUALIFYING EXAMINATION OR THE PAPER YOU ARE ASSIGNED.
-You may, however, consult with other faculty members and/or research groups who MAY OR MAY NOT ASSIST you in connecting the paper to the broader ChE field.
+As you prepare your presentation and for the examination, you may not communicate with your advisor regarding the qualifying examination or the paper you are assigned.
+You may, however, consult with other faculty members and research groups who may or may not assist you in connecting the paper to the broader chemical engineering field.

-Overall Evaluation: Each student’s overall evaluation as to pass/fail for the Doctoral Qualifying Process will be based on performance on the oral presentation/exam.
+Overall Evaluation: Each student's overall evaluation as to pass/fail for the Doctoral Qualifying Process will be based on performance on the oral presentation and exam.